hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## colour_range_start & colour_range_end

-As the ’colour’ attribute, except these 2 attributes must be specified together, and indicate the range of colours available to emitted particles.
+As the `colour` attribute, except these 2 attributes must be specified together, and indicate the range of colours available to emitted particles.
 The actual colour will be randomly chosen between these 2 values.

 format: as colour<br> example (generates random colours between red and blue):<br>     colour_range_start 1 0 0<br>     colour_range_end 0 0 1<br> default: both 1 1 1 1